rdsaunders/thegreateststory/content/_index.md

   - label: Get started
     url: "/get-started/"
   section_id: ''
-  content: "    Whether you're well versed in Scripture or just starting out on the
+  content: Whether you're well versed in Scripture or just starting out on the journey,
-    journey, The Bible Course offers a superb overview of the world’s best-selling book."
+    The Bible Course offers a superb overview of the world’s best-selling book.
 layout: home
 image: ''
 menu: